 "Exposure may cause skin rashes, nausea, stomach cramps, and tingling and numbness around the mouth and fingertips.
 If you experience any of these symptoms visit your doctor immediately and please let your doctor know if you have had contact with the lake water," Dr Pink says.

 "No one should drink the water from the lake at any time.
 Boiling the water does not remove the toxin."

 Animals that show signs of illness after coming into contact with algal mats should be taken to a vet immediately.

 Fish and shellfish can concentrate toxins and their consumption should be avoided.
 If fish are eaten, remove the gut and liver and wash in clean water.

 Get more infromation on safely gathering mahinga kai.

-Environment Canterbury monitors the lake weekly during summer and the public will be advised of any changes in water quality that are of public health significance.
+Environment Canterbury will monitor the lake weekly until the warning is lifted.
+The public will be advised of any changes in water quality that are of public health significance.

 Visit the Environment Canterbury website for more on swimming quality in Canterbury.